 Quartier des Spectacles is Montreal's entertainment district, the city's cultural heartbeat and site of the city's biggest events, including the Montreal Jazz Festival, Just for Laughs, Montréal en Lumière, and Nuit Blanche.
 In all, the district hosts roughly 40 festivals a year.

 French for ''district of shows,'' Quartier des Spectacles starts where downtown Montreal's shopping district ends, extending along Ste.
 Catherine Street east of Phillips Square, from City Councillors Street in the west to St. Hubert Street in the east bordering the Montreal Gay Village.
 And within its borders covering one square kilometer are 40 performance and bar venues as well as 40 exhibition spaces.

 And since 2009, the district has been in full revitalization mode, replacing dull, empty lots and dilapidated space with vibrant city squares that now serve as free event destinations since Place des Festivals was first finalized in the fall of 2009, gradually replacing red light... activity that's still visible in some pockets toward the east with family-friendly fun and a palpable joie de vivre synonymous with Montreal's uniquely creative and epicurean culture.Continue to 2 of 9 below.

 02 of 09

-The epicentre of Montreal's summer festival season, here's a map of the Place des Festivals.
-It's footsteps away from Place-des-Arts Metro station and is close to all of Quartier des Spectacles' other public squares.
+The epicenter of Montreal's summer festival season, Place des Festivals is footsteps away from Place-des-Arts Metro station and is close to all of Quartier des Spectacles' other public squares.

 Place des Festivals: Light Shows, Water Jets, and More